danbang/article-DA-5HT-perceptual-decision/README.md

 FigureX.m files will generate the requested plot and associated statistical analysis.

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.

+This data/code is being released with a permissive open-source license.
+You should feel free to use or adapt the code as long as you follow the terms of the license.
+If you make use of the data/code, we would appreciate that you cite the paper.